Zimbabwe launches a five-year Music Strategy to boost the sector as a main driver of economic growth

 On June 1, 2022, the UNESCO office in Harare together with Zimbabwe’s Youth, Sports, Arts and Recreation Minister, Kirsty Coventry, celebrated the launch of a five-year music strategy that aims to transform the music sector in Zimbabwe into one of the country’s main economic drivers.

-The music strategy "Designing a strategy for the sustainable development of CCIs in Zimbabwe" is a result of a national project funded by the EU and UNESCO.
+The music strategy is a result of a national project "Designing a strategy for the sustainable development of CCIs in Zimbabwe" funded by the EU and UNESCO.
 The programme provides expertise and capacity building through peer-to-peer exchanges with fellow public officials in partner countries, and has contributed significantly to the creation of international and South-South networks for creativity.

 The Strategy was developed over the course of two years in a participatory, transparent and inclusive process, which involved multiple consultations with different stakeholders in many parts of the country, rigorous research, and peer-to-peer learning with counterparts in Nigeria and South Africa.